About Our Maps and Atlases

 - Wisconsin Historical Society.
 Map creator, full map title, place of publication, source publisher, electronic publisher, electronic publication date.
 Viewed online at http://www.wisconsinhistory.org/ on [insert today's date here]

 Rights and Permissions

-Digital maps on the Wisconsin Historical Society website may be printed or downloaded at no cost for nonprofit educational use by teachers and students, or for private use by individual researchers.
+Digital maps on the Wisconsin Historical Society website may be copied from the screen or printed at no cost for nonprofit educational use by teachers and students, or for private use by individual researchers.
 Nothing may be reproduced in any format for commercial purposes without prior permission from the Wisconsin Historical Society.

 Researching Your Family History